Monaco–Spain relations

 Monaco–Spain relations are the bilateral relations between Monaco and Spain.
 Monaco has an embassy in Madrid Spain is accredited to Monaco from its embassy in Paris, France.

 Diplomatic relations

-In 1876, King Alfonso XIII authorized the creation of a legation of the Principality of Monaco in Madrid.
-Since then, the Principality maintained its representation continuously in the capital of Spain until, in the decade of the 30s and as a consequence of the Spanish civil war and after the world war, the legation was closed.
+In 1876, King Alfonso XII authorized the creation of a legation of the Principality of Monaco in Madrid.
+Since then, the Principality maintained its representation continuously in the capital of Spain until, in the decade of the 1930s and as a consequence of the Spanish Civil War and after the World War II, the legation was closed.

-In 1996, Monaco opened an Embassy in Madrid, and currently the Principality of Monaco is represented in Spain through a resident Ambassador in Madrid.
+In 1996, Monaco opened an embassy in Madrid, and currently the Principality of Monaco is represented in Spain through a resident Ambassador in Madrid.

-Spain appointed Carlos Bastarreche as the first Ambassador in Monaco with residence in Paris in November 2013, which was succeeded by Ramón de Miguel on 1 August 2014.
+Spain appointed Carlos Bastarreche as the first ambassador in Monaco with residence in Paris in November 2013.
+Since then, Spanish ambassadors to France are dually accredited to Monaco.